ank225git/lazy-prices_replication/output/proposal.md

 **The “bigger” question:**
 Does publishing academic research findings reduce or eliminate the ability to predict stock returns, contributing to market efficiency by informing investors about mispricings?

+Change: How does the performance of the Lazy Prices signal change across in-sample, out-of-sample, and post-publication periods — and what does this tell us about overfitting and investor learning?

 **The specific research question we are trying to answer:**
 Are returns lower or still show the same level of profitability after an academic paper is published.